tbrown0139/api-ai.github.io/_posts/2014-12-10-System_Entities.md

 <img src="/images/Screen Shot 2014-12-02 at 8.44.07 PM.png" width="636" />

+To make this intent even more robust, we can make some more improvements by using <a href="http://api.ai/docs/getting-started/entity-overview.html#entity-types">inline entities</a>:

+<img src="/images/Screen Shot 2014-12-02 at 8.54.31 PM.png" width="636" />

-To make this more robust and to step up the complexity a notch, we can look at the example below.
-Here, we are defining an entity that includes a broad set of US destinations that you can refer to.
-We do this by having “@{... , <list of different entities> , ….}:parameter”.
-The named entity will be assigned to the “place” parameter along with the respective date to be returned to you in the JSON object.
+ Here, we are defining an inline entity that includes a broad set of US destinations that you can refer to.
+We do this by using an inline entity format: “@{... , <list of different entities> , ….}:alias”.
+The intent defines two alisases - "place" and "date" - that will be returned to you in the JSON object.
 You can try it out by entering this example and saying something like: “I want to visit the Statue of Liberty on Jan 3rd”.

-<img src="/images/Screen Shot 2014-12-02 at 8.54.31 PM.png" width="636" />

-We can note that I similarly used the “@{... , …, …}” convention for “@{want to, wanna, have to}”.
-Because there was no parameter added to the end, nothing will be returned.
-This can be used to easily add multiple variations in one intent.
+Similarly, inline entity syntax is used to define a number of synonyms: “@{want to, wanna, have to}”.
+Because there was no alias added at the end of this inline entity, nothing will be returned in the JSON.
+This approach can be used to easily add multiple variations in one intent and reduce the number of user expressions that you need to provide.

-If you find that a system entity is missing - let us know and we will fix it!
+If you find that a system entity is missing - <a href="http://api.ai/contacts/">let us know</a> and we will fix it!